Woodford, Queensland

 The town is noted for the Woodford Folk Festival that takes place over the New Year holidays.

 Geography

 Woodford is on the D'Aguilar Highway 73.4 km by road north-north-west of Brisbane and 24.3 km north-west of Caboolture.
 Kilcoy–Beerwah Road exits to the north-east.

 History

 Duungidjawu (also known as Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Duungidjawu country.
-The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and Moreton Bay Region, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.
+The Duungidjawu language region includes the landscape within the local government boundaries of Somerset Region and City of Moreton Bay, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.